-The main difference between vertical and horizontal smokers is their orientation.
+The main difference between vertical smokers and horizontal smokers is their orientation.

 The heat source of a vertical smoker is located at the bottom, while it can be found on the side of a horizontal smoker.

-Finally, the heat maintenance differs.
+Finally, heat maintenance differs.
 It’s easier to maintain even heat on a horizontal smoker.
-You have to open a chamber to operate a vertical smoker which can interfere with the temperature.
+You have to open a chamber to operate a vertical smoker, which can interfere with the temperature.

 Vertical and Horizontal Smokers Compared

-The decision to buy either a vertical or a horizontal smoker will depend on several factors.
+The decision to buy a vertical or a horizontal smoker depends on several factors.
 Here are the things to consider before making a purchase.

 1. Smoking Capacity

-The smoking capacity is generally a huge problem for vertical pellet smokers.
+The smoking capacity is generally a huge problem for vertical smokers.